-Title of the Paper: Social Work Research/ Research in Social Work
+Title of the Paper: Social Work Research/ Research in Social Work Marks/Credits: 100/4 C7

-Course Objectives Teaching Learning Course

-Learning Outcomes Evaluation

-Process

-To gain understanding of nature and relevance of social science research and its application in the study of social phenomena To learn steps and process of formulation of research design and carry out the same To learn method of conducting a review of literature To develop familiarity with qualitative and quantitative research methods To learn how to prepare tools for collection of data To learn process of data collection, organization, presentation, analysis and report writing 3.
-Individual and Group Presentation 1.
+Course Objectives Teaching Learning Process Learning Outcomes Course Evaluation To gain understanding of nature and relevance of social science research and its application in the study of social phenomena To learn steps and process of formulation of research design and carry out the same To learn method of conducting a review of literature To develop familiarity with qualitative and quantitative research methods To learn how to prepare tools for collection of data To learn process of data collection, organization, presentation, analysis and report writing Lecture Assignment Individual and Group Presentation 1.
 Able to demonstrate ability to be able to conduct research, and to do this with an understanding of the application of different methods and tools 2.
-Able to develop skills of data collection, organization, presentation, analysis and report writing Assessment: 20 marks(Assign ment: 10, Assignment Presentation: 05, Class Participation: 05)
+Able to develop skills of data collection, organization, presentation, analysis and report writing Assessment:

-Course Outline Unit I: Basic Concepts
+Unit I: Basic Concepts

 - 1. Social Research: Concept, Definition and Scope - 2.
 Social Work Research: Concept, Definition and Scope - 3.
-Qualitative Research, Quantitative Research and Mixed Methods - 4.
-Ethics of research
+Qualitative Research, Quantitative Research and Mixed Methods